← Back to blog

 • Strong existing data hygiene

-• Clear process documentation before the audit
+• Clear process documentation before the roadmap engagement

 • Leadership willingness to retire workflows entirely (instead of automating bad ones)